 What to do

-Fill one third of the bottles with water and add food colouring.
+Fill one third of the bottle with water and add food colouring.
 You could get the children to do this.
-Fill the other two thirds of the bottles with oil.
+Fill the other two thirds of the bottle with oil.
 You may want to do this!

 Give each child an effervescent vitamin C tablet.
 Ask them to break it in half and drop it in the bottle.
 Don’t put the lid on or the gas will build up in the bottle.